 - Biology: Living things depend on their systems working together in a coordinated way.
-Ecosystems have many living and non-living parts. - Chemistry: Atoms are made up of even smaller particles and are rearranged in a chemical reaction.
-Chemical reactions happen in both living and non-living things. - Earth and Space: The outer layer of the Earth is broken into tectonic plates which explain much of the Earth's geological activity. - Physics: Energy can pass through different substances.
+Ecosystems have many living and non-living parts. - Chemistry: Atoms are made up of even smaller particles.
+In chemical reactions, atoms are rearranged.
+Chemical reactions happen in both living and non-living things. - Earth & Space: The outer layer of the Earth is broken into tectonic plates which explain much of the Earth's geological activity. - Physics: Energy can pass through different substances.
 Wave motion is one way that energy can travel.